gitn00b1337/expo-widgets/README.md

 Give my [other expo module a try](https://github.com/gitn00b1337/expo-native-fonts).
 You'll need to put the fonts config before the widgets config.

+## Need Development?

+If you need widgets designed & developed, reach out for more details.

+## Versioning

+Use v1 packages for expo 49, or v2 for expo 51+.

 # Thanks!

 A huge thanks to [gashimo](https://github.com/gaishimo/eas-widget-example) for a great baseline to start from.